ncachanosky/econ-lecture-notes/content/econometrics/02_Introduction/_index.md

 Inversely, someone can be an outstanding econometrician while being clueless about economics.
 Economics is a way of thinking (theory) about how the world works.
 Economics itself is not a way of testing an hypothesis.
 Statistics without a theory is not economics, it is just statistics.
 To wit, [economics is not statistics (and vice versa)](https://www.peterleeson.com/Economics_is_Not_Statistics.pdf).

-To sum, you can be a great economists with little knowledge of econometrics, such as you can become a great econometrician but not be a great economist.
+To sum, you can be a good economists with little knowledge of econometrics, such as you can become a great econometrician but not become a good economist.

 <!-- FOOTNOTES -->
 [^1]: Recall that the point price-elasticity of demand is: $|\epsilon| = \frac{\partial Q^D}{\partial p} \cdot \frac{p}{Q^D}.$